 Gaidaros Island is currently uninhabited.
 Yet seeing it from above, you can observe that there used to be life.
 In the past, searching the history of life there in previous centuries, ruins and water tanks had been discovered in the center of the island.
 These findings reveal that the island was inhabited in the 6th to 7th centuries.

 Looking at the images of Gaidaros Island from above you will find that it has two hills.
 They reach a height of 51 meters.
 At the top of one hill is the church of Agios Nikolaos of Neos.
 That's why many people call the island Agios Nikolaos.
 The images are certainly impressive.

 The history of the small island.

 Petr had become known for a great discovery he made in the early years of his career as an archaeologist.
-In 1926 he had found in Africa a fossil of the prehistoric period.
+In 1926 he found in Africa a fossil from the prehistoric period.